stefanoa/SASlideMenu/README.md

 * Add a **UITableViewController** and make it of the **SASlideMenuViewController** subclass you already implemented and customize it in accordance with your needs.
 * Connect the **SASlideMenuRootViewController** with your subclass with a custom segue of type **SASlideMenuLeftMenuSegue**, set the segue identifier to **leftMenu**.
 * To add Content ViewController you have to to do the following:
-** Create your content view controller and embed it in a **UINavigationController** ** Connet it to the SASlideMenuViewController via a SASlideMenuContentSegue.
+ * Create your content view controller and embed it in a **UINavigationController**
+ * Connet it to the SASlideMenuViewController via a SASlideMenuContentSegue.
 If you are using static cells simply connect from the corresponding cell.
-If you are using dynami cell prototype connect it from the VieController and assign an identifier that will be returned in the **sugueIdForIndexPath:** method linked to the desired indexPath.
+If you are using dynamic cell prototype connect it from the VieController and assign an identifier that will be returned in the **sugueIdForIndexPath:** method linked to the desired indexPath.
 * Override
 * To add a right menu, connect a new **UINavigationController** containing a **UITableViewController** to the menu view controller using a **SASlideMenuRightMenuSegue** and set the segue identifier to **rightMenu**.
 The new view controller will contain the right menu and will allow navigation.